scion-softworks/parallelizer/docs/guides/quick-start/getting-started.md

 ```

 ## Creating the worker script
-The worker script is responsible for running parallel tasks dispatched by the Task Coordinator, a worker script may have different tasks connected.
+The worker script is responsible for running parallel tasks dispatched by the Task Coordinator, a worker script may have more than 1 unique tasks connected.
 The worker script can run the same task more than once if the thread count is higher than the actor count.
 To connect to a task, you can use [`Parallelizer.ListenToTask`](/parallelizer/api#listentotask)
 ```luau title="worker.server.luau"
 local Actor = script:GetActor()
 if not Actor then return end